 Utility and electrical workers are routinely exposed to challenging and often treacherous work conditions.
 These underappreciated professionals must work with high-voltage electricity, operate in thunderstorms and other inclement weather, and conduct difficult repairs high off the ground.
 From electrocution to falls to failing equipment, utility and electrical workers face several job site hazards every day.
-If you’re a utility or electrical worker who’s been hurt at work, call a Colorado workers’ compensation attorney with Burg Simpson today at 303-792-5595.
+If you are a utility or electrical worker who has been hurt at work, call an electrocution injury lawyer at Burg Simpson today at 303-792-5595.

 In fact, electrical and utility line work has ranked among the nation’s top 10 most dangerous professions for more than a decade now, according to the U.S. Bureau of Labor Statistics.
 While on-the-job fatalities have fallen over the last 20 years, utility and electrical workers still suffer a 19.2 fatality rate for every 100,000 employees.

-Our Denver workers’ compensation lawyers at Burg Simpson have worked with hundreds of utility workers who have been injured on the job and we’ve successfully helped them receive the compensation they deserve.
-Our services don’t focus solely on filing workers’ compensation claims, we’re there every step of the way to make sure you understand the legal process and your rights, while we help you get back on your feet.
-If you’re an electrical or utility worker who’s been hurt on the job, don’t try to handle you claim alone.
+Our Denver electrical injury attorneys at Burg Simpson have worked with hundreds of utility workers who have been injured on the job and we have successfully helped them receive the compensation they deserve.
+Our services do not focus solely on filing workers’ compensation claims, we are there every step of the way to make sure you understand the legal process and your rights, while we help you get back on your feet.
+If you are an electrical or utility worker who has been hurt on the job, do not try to handle your claim alone.
 Call Burg Simpson today at 303-792-5595 or fill out our FREE CASE EVALUATION FORM immediately.

 The leading causes of injuries to utility and electrical workers, according to the BLS, include:

 - Transportation incidents: Like a lot of other occupations, utility and electrical workers are at a higher risk for motor vehicle accidents than most.